projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Create default deny-all traffic Kubernetes policy, namespaced

-The following example is a Kubernetes default deny-all ingress and egress network policy.
+The following example is a Kubernetes default deny-all traffic network policy.
 It prevents all traffic to/from all pods in the default namespace, and does not explicitly allow any traffic.

 Because the default changes when pods are selected by a network policy, the result is: **deny all ingress and egress traffic**.
 (Unless the traffic is allowed by another network policy).